gobbez/Flet_Gemini_AI_assistant/README.md

   Leverage the power of Google's Gemini model for intelligent and context-aware conversations.

+- **Independent AI Chats**
+  Each chat has its own memory and history and cannot access the memory of others.

 - **Direct Bash Command Execution (:)**
   Execute shell commands directly from the chat, enabling powerful system automation and fast task execution.

 - **Recursive Iterations (-r or -:r)**
   The Bot can chat with itself using its output as his next prompt in order to complete your task step by step.
   It can also execute a bash command, read its output and continue with other commands until your task is completed.